Daniel6/focs-assignments/day15/day15.md

 [Challenge] Assuming that a tree is almost-balanced when you make an insertion, and that that insertion may violate the almost-balanced property, can almost-balance always be restored solely by climbing the  path from the newly inserted node to the root?
 Will you ever have to descend another branch?
 Why or why not?

+You may have to descend another branch to insert another node to re-almost-balance the tree, and that insertion may make those sub-trees unbalanced as well, so you should crawl back up from those too.